seorenn/links/ios_mac_dev.md

 - [AudioKit](https://github.com/audiokit/AudioKit): AudioKit is an audio synthesis, processing, and analysis platform for iOS, macOS, tvOS
 - [RhythmBox](https://github.com/manuelescrig/RhythmBox): A Rhythm Box System for your iOS app.
 The easiest way to create Music Rhythm Patterns in Swift.
 - [플레이그라운드로 배우는 AudioKit](https://outofbedlam.github.io/swift/2016/12/02/AudioKit/)
+- [ReceiveMIDI](https://github.com/gbevin/ReceiveMIDI): ReceiveMIDI is a multi-platform command-line tool makes it very easy to quickly receive and monitor MIDI messages from MIDI devices on your computer.

 ## Database and CoreData